LUDLOW LECTURES

 History and Landscape of Ludlow and the Marches

-The Ludlow Lectures have recommenced in Ludlow Assembly Rooms, Market Square Ludlow SY8 1AZ, following extensive refurbishment and modernisation.
+The Ludlow Lectures are held in Ludlow Assembly Rooms, Market Square Ludlow SY8 1AZ.

 Each lecture starts at 10.00am and finishes at 12.00, with a coffee break in the middle.
 (Coffee may be ordered before the lecture, at the Bar.)